 Flashbacks are a common symptom of people suffering from PTSD.
 They are quite frightening for the individual suffering them, as well as the loved ones of the sufferer.
-A Place of Hope for PTSD created this guide to give you methods for coping with flashbacks.
+A Place of Hope created this guide to give you methods for coping with flashbacks.

 First, we need to define a flashback.
 Flashbacks are when a past trauma is experienced as if it is currently happening.
 They can be experienced as images, smells, sounds, feelings and pain.
 An individual experiencing a flashback may still maintain some awareness of the current situation, or could completely lose awareness of the surroundings.
 Flashbacks are usually started by triggers, which are ordinary things that act as a reminder of the traumatic event.
 For example, a car door slamming may trigger a flashback of a shooting.